Lawmakers pass bill allowing Confederate monument removals

 After white supremacists descended on Charlottesville in 2017, in part to protest the city’s attempt to move a statue of Gen. Robert E. Lee, many places across the country quickly started taking Confederate monuments down.
 But Virginia localities that wanted to remove monuments were hamstrung by the existing law.

 In the two legislative sessions that followed the rally, Republican lawmakers defeated bills like the one that passed Sunday.
-But Democrats recently took full control of the state house for the first time in a generation.
+But Democrats recently took full control of the statehouse for the first time in a generation.

 One of the bill’s sponsors, Del.
 Delores McQuinn of Richmond, said she feels great about letting local leaders decide what’s right for their community.
 But she said she thought many places would opt to keep the monuments.